Nils Dunkel

 Nils Dunkel (born 20 February 1997) is a German artistic gymnast.
-He is the 2025 Euorpean parallel bars champion.
+He is the 2025 European parallel bars champion.
 He won a bronze medal on the pommel horse at the 2022 European Championships.
 He represented Germany at the 2020 and 2024 Olympic Games.

 Career

 Dunkel began gymnastics at age four because his father, Stephan Dunkel, is a coach at the MTV Erfurt club.

 2014–2017

 He competed at the 2014 Junior European Championships and finished 21st in the all-around final.
 He finished fourth in the pommel horse event final.
 He represented Germany at the 2014 Summer Youth Olympics and finished 12th in the all-around final.
 There, he also qualified for the parallel bars final and finished eighth.
 Additionally, he was a reserve for the pommel horse, still rings, and horizontal bar finals.

 Dunkel finished eighth on the still rings at the 2016 Cottbus World Cup.
 He competed at his first World Championships in 2017.
 He only competed on the floor exercise and did not advance to the final.